phpandroidgladiator/todoist-api/source/includes/_urlschemes.md

 Value | Description
 ----  | -----------
 id | The id of the filter to view.
-If the id doesn’t exist, you don’t have access to the filter, or the value is empty, an alert will be showed and the user will be redirected to the filters view.
+If the id doesn't exist, you don’t have access to the filter, or the value is empty, an alert will be showed and the user will be redirected to the filters view.

 ## Search